Hover over a wire to confirm the colour

 Brake light relays made to order for the MGB as well as other makes and models, these come with an MOV as mentioned above which protects the switch contacts on both negative and positive earth cars, positive earth cars can subsequently be converted to negative earth without changing the circuit.
 It uses existing connection points i.e. no cutting of wires, and can be restored to original in moments if required.
 Just specify length of wiring from relay mounting point to switch position, and switch terminal type if they are other than conventional spades.
-Note: These now use varistors to protect the brake light switch contacts and so are suitable for either polarity, meaning positive earth cars can subsequently be converted to negative earth without changing the circuit. £10 each plus £4.00 (Second Class Signed-for 3 days or less) or £4.55 (First Class Signed-for) to the UK, other countries P&P on request.
+Note: These now use varistors to protect the brake light switch contacts and so are suitable for either polarity, meaning positive earth cars can subsequently be converted to negative earth without changing the circuit. £10 each plus £4.20 (Second Class Signed-for 3 days or less) or £4.85 (First Class Signed-for) to the UK, other countries P&P on request.
 Payment by PayPal is preferred (selecting Friends and Family would be appreciated), to firstname.lastname@example.org, or if you don't have a PayPal account yourself you can click this button and pay with your debit or credit card.
 Please make sure your postal address is included somewhere as Paypal can vary:

 If you mount the relay close to the switch you pick up the earth (A above) from its mounting, and if you use a connector (B) to pick up the green circuit everything can easily be restored to normal very easily if required.
 But if you connect terminal 30 to the purple circuit at the fusebox instead of the green or via an in-line fuse to the brown, your brake lights will probably be slightly brighter and you will suffer less from the indicators slowing down when the brakes are applied.